oxcompsoc/www-content/learn/resources/lesson_4/index.md

 ## Tasks 17-20: Sorting lists

 Sorting lists is a task that a lot of time has been spent trying to master, in the computing world.
-There are several ways to sort the list, but we are going to look at some simple options here that are easy to understand.
+There are several ways to sort lists, but we are going to look at some simple options here that are easy to understand.

 Neither of the implementations you reach will be perfect or very efficient, but